shawnbrown/datatest/docs/reference/core-api.rst

     with allowed_deviation(10) | allowed_percent(0.05):
         validate(..., ...)

-And composed allowances, thsemselves, can be composed to define increasingly specific allowance criteria::
+And composed allowances, themselves, can be composed to define increasingly specific allowance criteria::

     five_missing = allowed_missing() & allowed_limit(5)